sandeeptalabathula/indibuddy/README.md

 2. **Profile Creation**: Showcase your services and cultural connection
 3. **Community Engagement**: Participate in community discussions and events
 4. **Customer Growth**: Build your customer base through our platform
+5. **Marketplace Integration**: List products and services in our Indian community marketplace
+6. **Event Promotion**: Advertise cultural events, workshops, and temple activities

 ## Community Impact